ssvassiliev/fibertrace/README.md

 #### Required TFIELD configuration parameters
 The following parameters are required for every tensor field calculation:
-* XMIN, XMAX, YMIN, YMAX, ZMIN, ZMAX
+* XMIN, XMAX, YMIN, YMAX, ZMIN, ZMAX</br>
 **Description:** These keywords define ROI.
 ROI can be either the whole simulation box or only an essential part of it.
-Cropping ROI can dramatically speed up calculations when the simulation system is very big.
+Cropping ROI can dramatically speed up calculations when the simulation system is very big.</br>
 **Default Values:** MIN = -20.0, MAX = +20.0

 * BOXX, BOXY, BOXZ